How to Create a Candlelit Dinner at Home on a Weeknight

 Pick one or two things that feel special but take minimal effort:

-• Side: Roasted baby potatoes with rosemary (toss with olive oil, salt, pepper—roast at 400°F for 25 mins while you do other things), or a bag of pre-washed greens with lemon vinaigrette.
+- Side: Opt for low-maintenance vegetables.
+Roasted baby potatoes with rosemary are a classic choice.
+Simply toss them with olive oil, salt, and pepper, then roast at 400°F for 25 minutes while you focus on other preparations.
+Alternatively, a bag of pre-washed organic greens with a quick lemon vinaigrette adds a fresh, bright contrast.

-• Touch of luxury: A few slices of prosciutto, a small wedge of brie, or a square of dark chocolate on the side.
+- Touch of luxury: Small additions make the meal feel like a feast.
+A few slices of prosciutto, a small wedge of creamy brie, or a single square of high-quality dark chocolate on the side provides a gourmet feel without the gourmet effort.

-• Drink: Sparkling water with a twist of lime, a glass of your favorite wine, or even herbal tea in a pretty mug.
+- Drink: Presentation is everything.
+Serve sparkling water with a twist of lime in a wine glass, pour a glass of your favorite vintage, or brew a soothing herbal tea in a pretty porcelain mug.

-Rule of thumb: If it takes more than 20 minutes active time to prepare, save it for the weekend.
+Rule of thumb: If it takes more than 20 minutes of active time to prepare, save it for the weekend.
 Weeknight indulgence is about ease, not exhaustion.
+If you spend the whole evening scrubbing pots, the magic of the candlelight is lost.

 Step 4: Eat Like You’re on Vacation